 A Discrete Population Balance Equation for Binary Breakage.

-International Journal for Numerical Methods in Fluids, under review.
+International Journal for Numerical Methods in Fluids, accepted.

 R.Oertel, D. Li, M. Pollack, S. Saalenbauch, F. Schlegel, C. Hasse and D.Lucas.

 Population balance modeling using class and quadrature-based moment methods with application to bubbly flows.

 5th OpenFOAM User Conference, Wiesbaden, 2017.

 A generalized multi-field two-fluid concept for numerical simulation of two-phase flows.

 F. Schlegel, F. Gauß, E. Krepper and D. Lucas.

 Evaluation of Gentop Concept for the Buoyancy-Driven Motion of a Single Bubble.